Project-MONAI/monai-deploy-workflow-manager/docs/setup/mwm-workflow-spec.md

 The Result Metadata and Execution Stats are populated by the plugin and are added to the workflow instance once a task is completed to provide some output of a task.
 Each plugin will have its own implementation to populate the result metadata.

 Because `result` and `execution_stats` are a dictionary, the section after `context.executions.task_id.result` or  `context.executions.task_id.execution_stats` is the key to be checked in the result/execution_stats dictionary.

+For conditional statements, the key specified is case sensitive and must match exactly to the key which has been output by the model and saved in the result/execution_stats dictionary.

 The result metadata is a dictionary of any type, which means the value can be a string, int, date, boolean etc. They will be parsed to a string for the comparison.
 An example of the following cases can be seen below.

 Example String(result):
 ```python